kendsdavs/redux-inspire-tutorial/README.md

+Create an app that when user pushes a button a card is returned with an image and the inspirational quote.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>